Evodim/Azure.EntityServices/README.md

  This library was written in C# Core and based on official **Azure SDK**

-## Focused on performance and productity
+## Focused on performance and productivity

 The library was designed to offer optimized performance and memory consumption to allow batched reading and writing operations on large entities store